-Corns on your foot are as unsightly as they are painful.
-Most often the result of ill-fitting footwear, corns resemble calluses on the bony points of your feet or between your toes.
-Fortunately, foot corn removal is an effective option for treating corns.
-Your podiatrist in NJ offers a variety of treatments to remove your corns.
-If more aggressive treatment is necessary, Dr. Petkov can perform corn removal surgery at our podiatry center just a half-hour away from NYC.
+Foot corn removal is an effective option for treating unsightly and painful corns.
+We offer a variety of treatments to remove your corns.
+If more aggressive treatment is necessary, Dr. Petkov, your podiatrist in NJ, can perform corn removal surgery at our podiatry center, just a half-hour away from NYC.
 Call today for an evaluation.

-Similar to calluses, corns are composed of hard skin that develops on the bony points of your feet.
+Similar to calluses, corns are made up of hard skin that forms on the bony points of your feet.
 Unlike calluses, corns also can appear between your toes.
-Corns develop over time as hardened, rough skin.
-They eventually become painful, which makes wearing tight shoes uncomfortable.
+They gradually become painful, making wearing tight shoes extremely uncomfortable.

-According to the American Podiatric Medical Association, approximately five percent of Americans suffer from foot corn pain every year.
+According to the American Podiatric Medical Association, approximately 5% of Americans suffer from foot corn pain every year.
 If your corns have become painful and unsightly, find a New Jersey foot doctor to remove them.
 Dr. Velimir Petkov is board-qualified in foot surgery by the American Board of Foot and Ankle Surgery.

-Modern podiatry has several treatment therapies available for corn removal.
-Non-invasive and minimally invasive techniques are available to make your corns disappear.
+Modern podiatry has several treatment therapies that entail non-invasive and minimally invasive techniques to make your corns disappear.
 If you need foot corn removal surgery, visit the specialists at Premier Podiatry in Passaic County, New Jersey.

-Corns develop over time as the skin becomes irritated and tries to protect your foot with a hardened surface.
-Pressure and friction from ill-fitting or non-supportive shoes cause this callused skin to grow.
-The result is pain, soreness, swelling, redness and discomfort.
-You may develop rough, hardened, raised bumps on your skin, or you may have waxy or dry skin that consistently flakes off.
-Although each corn on your foot may appear unique, they tend to form in one of three ways:
+Corns form over time as the skin becomes irritated and attempts to protect your foot by hardening its surface.
+This callused skin develops as a result of pressure and friction from ill-fitting or unsupportive shoes.
+As a result, you will experience pain, soreness, swelling, redness, and discomfort.
+You may have rough, hardened, raised bumps on your skin, or waxy or dry skin that flakes off regularly.
+Although each corn on your foot seems to be unique, they often form in one of three ways: